Foster Care Sexual Abuse Lawyers in Pennsylvania

-Therefore, any complaint against a foster care provider should be taken seriously and investigated.
+Therefore, any complaint against a foster care provider should be investigated seriously.

-Whereas in the past, this rarely happened, the laws in Pennsylvania now make it easier for historical institutional sexual abuse cases to be prosecuted and some measure of justice obtained for the victims.
+Whereas in the past, this rarely happened.
+Laws in Pennsylvania now make it easier for historical institutional sexual abuse cases to be prosecuted.

-Importantly, this can help victims put the traumatic events of the past behind them and move on with their lives.
+This can help victims put the traumatic events of the past.